-The text had clear 5 clearly separated points, so I searched for visual metaphor for each one:
+The text had clear 5 clearly separated points, so I searched for a visual metaphor for each one:

 - 1st point talked about providing a path – for which the block process diagram sketch is just perfect.
 First of all, adding scribble filling represents “today we stand here” statement.
 I added two versions of this little information diagram, the simple ones with 3 blocks only and more complex one showing also possible forks and alternative paths.

 - 2nd point showed tackle maintenance repair – so let’s add there a wrench.

 - 3rd represented creativity and brainstorming for which a light bulb is a simple and well-recognized symbol.

 - 4th showing appreciation was represented by giving a small gift (alternatively I thought about the icon of an award)

 - 5th was about reminding people values and purpose, while such abstract terms are not so easy to represent.
 I considered using a symbol of scales or figure heading somewhere forward.
 Finally, I decided to use a target (bullseye).
 It is probably a bit cliche, but a well readable symbol of having a goal.